drfloob/literate-garbanzo/README.md

 case outlined in the Introduction: finding influencers as they develop their influence.

-The second example in the introduction -- recommending new connections in a timely way -- would likely be solved with a batch component that calculates the long history of everyone's interactions, and a streaming pattern matching component to establish a sense of timeliness and context in which to evaluate a recommendation opportunity.
+The second example given in the introduction -- recommending new connections in a timely way -- would likely be solved with a batch component that calculates the long history of everyone's interactions, and a streaming pattern matching component to establish a sense of timeliness and context in which to evaluate a recommendation opportunity.